Confédération Internationale des Sociétés d'Auteurs et Compositeurs: Recent history

 From 2007 to 2013, CISAC has organised the biennial World Creators Summit, an international forum for stakeholders to discuss the future of copyright and creators' interests in the digital era.

 CISAC adopted a series of professional rules for all of its member societies in 2008.
 The professional rules are a set of criteria related to the management of rights and the collection and distribution of royalties by which CISAC member societies should abide.
 The objective of these rules is to ensure that CISAC's members operate according to high standards of professionalism.
 The initiative was developed to reflect greater transparency by authors' societies towards various stakeholder groupings and the media.

 The president of CISAC is Swedish songwriter Björn Ulvaeus, who was appointed in May 2020.
 His predecessor was French electronic music composer Jean Michel Jarre, who served as president since June 2013.

 In 2013, the organisation expanded its vice presidency to four new positions, allowing for the representation of more territories and a broader range of creative repertoires.
 The four new vice presidents were Angélique Kidjo, a Grammy Award-winning performing artist and activist from Benin, Javed Akhtar, a celebrated scriptwriter, poet, lyricist from India, Marcelo Piñeyro, an Academy Award-winning producer and film director from Argentina, and Ousmane Sow, a revered sculptor from Senegal.
-The current CISAC vice presidents are: Jia Zhang-ke, Angélique Kidjo, Marcelo Piñeyro, and Miquel Barceló.
+The current CISAC vice presidents are: Yvonne Chaka Chaka, Arturo Márquez, Kazuhiko Fukuoji, and Ángeles González-Sinde Reig.